-We will be staying in guesthouses, lodges & hotels.
+We will be staying in boutique, 4 to 5 star hotels.
 Families will have their own room while single travelers will share a room with a travel mate of the same gender.
 You'll find every hotel to be comfortable and clean with plenty of space, and will absolutely love the culture and aesthetics that come with it.

 The average high in June is 78°F, the average low is 64°F. Average rainfall is 11 inches in June.
 Costa Rica is known for it's lush, moist climate that supports a variety of unique wildlife.

 Considerations While Packing

 Please pack light and contain your items to one carry-on personal bag such as a backpack, and a single checked bag such as a duffel bag or roller.
 It will be hot (so shorts are common) but lightweight long pants are useful also for visits to the farms to protect you from mosquitos and brush.

 A layered clothing system for warm/hot/sunny days and cooler/cold evenings and nights or for cool/cloudy days is most efficient.

 There will be a chance to have clothes washed once.
 This will likely be a hand-wash service and we do not recommend using it for fragile, expensive or irreplaceable items.

 Packing Check List

 - Valid Passport (Must have a 6-month passport validity from the date of the return trip)

 $200 to $400 is usually more than enough money for souvenirs, tips, extra food, drinks, etc. Most shops in Costa Rica accept USD.
 However the national currency is Colones, and we usually suggest converting half of your cash to colones right away at the Liberia Airport, and then use ATM machines or convert more cash as needed later on.
 We will make sure you have moments to covert or withdraw funds throughout the trip.